Robot's Gendering Trouble: A Scoping Review of Gendering Humanoid Robots and its Effects on HRI: Results

-In the studies that performed a statistical manipulation check, the authors used three different approaches to assess people's attribution of ``gender" to the robot (See Table \ref{table:GenderManipulation1}).
-The first measurement approach was \textit{multidimensional}.
+In the studies that performed a statistical manipulation check, the authors used three different approaches to assess people's attribution of ``gender" to the robot (See Table \ref{table:GenderManipulation1} and Figure \ref{fig:manipulation_gender}c).
+The first measurement approach was \textit{unidimensional}.
+The authors asked participants to rate the robot's genderedness on one item usually using the following phrase: \textit{Rate the extent to which the robot appeared “rather male” versus “rather female”}.
+The rating was expressed on a 7-point Likert scale with \textit{male} and \textit{female} as end points.
+The second measurement approach was \textit{multidimensional} (See Table \ref{table:GenderManipulation1} and Figure \ref{fig:manipulation_gender}c).
 The authors asked participants to fill out two items usually using the following phrasing: (1) \textit{To what extent do you perceive the robot as male?} (2) \textit{To what extent do you perceive the robot as female?}.
 The ratings were expressed on 7-point Likert scales where 1 meant \textit{not at all} and 7 \textit{extremely} \cite{bernotat2017shape,bernotat2021fe,nomura2011exploring,paetzel2016effects,powers2005eliciting,tay2014stereotypes}.
-The second measurement approach was \textit{unidimensional}.
-The authors asked participants to rate the robot's genderedness on one item usually using the following phrase: \textit{Rate the extent to which the robot appeared “rather male” versus “rather female”}.
-The rating was expressed on a 7-point Likert scale with \textit{male} and \textit{female} as end points. \cite{eyssel2012s,eyssel2012if,eyssel2012activating,ghazali2018effects,kuchenbrandt2014keep} used the end point 1 as female and the end point 7 as male, whereas \cite{jung2016feminizing} and \cite{paetzel2016congruency} the end point one 1 as male/masculine and 7 as female/feminine.
-Finally, the third and last measurement approach was \textit{nominal}.
+Finally, the third and last measurement approach was \textit{nominal} (See Table \ref{table:GenderManipulation1} and Figure \ref{fig:manipulation_gender}c).
 The authors asked participants to select the ``gender" of the robot among a list of options or as a write-in question \cite{powers2005eliciting,powers2006advisor,sandygulova2015children}.
 Sandygulova and O'Hare used this approach with children using a pictorial response system \cite{sandygulova2015children}.
-Powers et al. asked participants to specify the robot's genderedness in a blank field.
-Finally, Powers and Kielser \cite{powers2006advisor} asked participants to attribute a name to the robot and judged the ``gender" attributed to the robot based on the gender of the name.
+Powers and Kielser \cite{powers2006advisor} asked participants to attribute a name to the robot and judged the ``gender" attributed to the robot based on the gender of the name.
+Finally, Powers et al. \cite{powers2005eliciting} combined the multidimensional and nominal approaches by first asking whether the robot in their study was gendered and then asking participants to specify how feminine and masculine the gendered robot was.